pitrak1/lattice2d/README.md

 	- calls handler based on command type
 	- arguments: the command to handle
 - method `default_handler`
-	- calls `on_command` on all children, default handler for all command types
+	- calls `on_command` on all children and returns true if any of the children's handlers return true, default handler for all command types
 	- arguments: the command to handle
 - method `on_update`
 	- calls `on_update` on all children